RE-SS3D/SS3D-WebsiteOLD/contribute.md

 ## Coding tasks:

-Start by familiarizing yourself with [our code style guide](https://github.com/RE-SS3D/SS3D/blob/master/StyleGuides/C_SHARP.md), and [GitHub contributing guide](https://github.com/RE-SS3D/SS3D/blob/master/CONTRIBUTING.md).
+Start by familiarizing yourself with [our code style guide](https://github.com/RE-SS3D/SS3D/blob/master/StyleGuides/C_SHARP.md), and [github contributing guide](https://github.com/RE-SS3D/SS3D/blob/master/CONTRIBUTING.md).

-Next, check out our [3 GitHub repositories](https://github.com/RE-SS3D).
-'SS3D' is our main repo which is the repo for the game itself, as well as the wiki.
-'CentCom' is our central communications server, which manages user registration, authentication, and character storage, similar to what Byond is to SS13.
-Finally, 'Website' is what it sounds like, it's the repo for our (this) website.
+Next, our [github organization](https://github.com/RE-SS3D) and it's 3 repositories. '[SS3D](https://github.com/RE-SS3D/SS3D)' is our main repo which is the repo for the game itself, and some documents. '[CentCom](https://github.com/RE-SS3D/CentCom)' is our central communications server, which manages user registration, authentication, and character storage, similar to what Byond is to SS13.
+Finally, '[Website](https://github.com/RE-SS3D/Website)' is what it sounds like, it's the repo for our (this) website.

 Feel free to help on any of our three repos as they could all use your help, but since most of you are here to help with the game itself, visit our SS3D [code board](https://github.com/RE-SS3D/SS3D/projects/2) for a task (the ones in the available column are ones you can start on).